RFA has a distinguished board of directors who provide the organization with strategic guidance and fiscal oversight.

-- Rachel currently works as a communications manager with the Lawrenceville-based strategic communications firm Taft and Partners.
+- Rachel currently works as a Public Relations Manager for the National Comprehensive Cancer Network.
+Prior to that position, she was a communications manager with the Lawrenceville-based strategic communications firm Taft and Partners.
 Rachel has been working in the communications business most of her life, starting with the school newspaper in Middle School.
 She progressed to working as a morning news producer for Fox 29 in Philadelphia, with stops along the way at Fox News Channel, 20/20 (ABC News), and MTV News.
 While working at Fox 29, Rachel filled many roles including writing, guest-booking, and updating the website.
 She produced a portion of the Emmy-Award-Winning newscast “Good Day Philadelphia” for six years, helping to launch a new early morning show, and improving the ratings in key demographics.
 Outside of work, Rachel volunteers with the Pancreatic Cancer Action Network’s Philadelphia Affiliate, serving as the chapter’s Social Media Administrator since October 2013.
 She also volunteers as a social media consultant for Pancreatic Cancer Research America Enterprise (Pancrea.org).
 Rachel was named to the board of Research for Action in September of 2015, where she serves on the Marketing and Development Committee.
 She received her passion for education issues from her mother, Linda Katz, founder of Children’s Literacy Initiative.

-- Jesse Gottschalk teaches 4th grade at William Cramp Elementary School in Philadelphia.
+- Jesse Gottschalk teaches theater at Lea Elementary Schools in Philadelphia, and was previously a 4th grade teacher at William Cramp Elementary School.
 He is a member of the Philadelphia Federation of Teachers and the Caucus of Working Educators, and he serves on the Community Schools Task Force organized through the Philadelphia Coalition Advocating for Public Schools (PCAPS).
 Prior to becoming an educator, Jesse served as the Communications Director for the Philadelphia Cross City Campaign for School Reform, a coalition of local community organizing groups working with support from research and advocacy organizations; he also has experience working with students in out-of-school-time settings including afterschool and summer programs.
 Jesse previously worked at Research for Action as Communications Director through the Philly Fellows program.
 Jesse received his M.S.Ed in early elementary education from the University of Pennsylvania, and has a bachelor’s degree from Swarthmore College.

 Ami Patel Hopkins

-- Ami Patel Hopkins is currently serving as the Kindergarten Transition Fellow for the School District of Philadelphia (SDP).
+- Ami Patel Hopkins is currently a Teacher Resident in the School District of Philadelphia Teacher Resident through the Drexel University’s School of Education.
+During the teacher residency year, she will earn a certification to teach middle level science while working in a Philadelphia classroom with a mentor teacher.
+Prior to this position, Ami served as the Kindergarten Transition Fellow for the School District of Philadelphia (SDP).
 In this role, Ami works closely with the early learning team at the SDP as well as a variety of SDP partner agencies to investigate and create solutions to the infrastructure and operational challenges that hinder successful kindergarten transition.
 Ami is also the Founder of Asha Advisors, LLC.
 Prior to this, she was the Vice President of Teaching, Learning and Innovation at the Philadelphia Education Fund (Ed Fund), where she spearheaded the Ed Fund’s efforts to ensure excellent teachers in every classroom–driving to enhance the preparation, support, and networking of teachers across the city.
 Ami also served as Deputy Education Officer to former Philadelphia Mayor Michael Nutter in the Mayor’s Office of Education.
 She has worked on education reform issues at the national level through the Alliance for Excellent Education, served as an AmeriCorps member in Maryland, has done college access work in a Baltimore high school, and taught first grade in inner-city Miami.
 Ami currently serves as the Chair of the Board Development Committee for Research for Action, is a board member of YESPhilly, is on the Executive Committees of PhillyCORE Leaders and the John Hopkins University MPP Alumni Association and is on the Advisory Board of the Philadelphia Chapter of the Penn State Alumni Association.
 She earned her Master’s degree in Public Policy with a concentration in Education Policy from Johns Hopkins University and a Bachelor’s degree from the Pennsylvania State University.

 Stevens & Lee

 - Ken Kleinman is a labor and employment partner at the law firm of Stevens & Lee in Philadelphia, representing management.
-He has been advising clients, litigating cases and negotiating union contracts for 35 years and has been rated highly by his peers, both in legal publications such as Martindale-Hubble and as a PA Super Lawyer since that program’s inception.
+He has been advising clients, litigating cases and negotiating union contracts for 40 years and has been rated highly by his peers, both in legal publications such as Martindale-Hubble and as a PA Super Lawyer since that program’s inception.
 Ken graduated at the top of his class at Cornell University School of Industrial & Labor Relations before getting his law degree from Harvard Law School and clerking for the Honorable Walter Jay Skinner.
 He has devoted many volunteer hours as a Board Member and former President of the Board of Action AIDS, as well as for the Leukemia & Lymphoma Society.
-Ken joined the Research for Action Board in 2015 because of his commitment to education in Philadelphia, inculcated in him by his wife, Debra, a longtime School District of Philadelphia elementary school teacher, who continues to work in elementary education in New Jersey.
-Ken and Debra have five children and two grandchildren and live in center city Philadelphia.
+Ken joined the Research for Action Board in 2015 because of his commitment to education in Philadelphia, inculcated in him by his wife, Debra, a longtime School District of Philadelphia elementary school teacher.
+Ken and Debra have five children and three grandchildren and live in Center City Philadelphia.

 Former Executive Director